CMLI-NLP/TibetanQA2.0/README.md

 Cite(APA)：Dan, Z., & Sun, Y. (2024).
 TibetanQA2.0: Dataset with Unanswerable Questions for Tibetan Machine Reading Comprehension.
 Data Intelligence.
 ## DOI
 https://doi.org/10.3724/2096-7004.di.2024.0029
+## Disclaimer
+This dataset/model is for academic research purposes only.
+Prohibited for any commercial or unethical purposes.